 As you look through a sea of newborn photography websites you might start to see a difference in the types of photos they show, lifestyle or posed.
 There is no right or wrong answer on what you choose it all depends on which style fits you and your family.
-I thought it might be helpful if I gave you 5 tips for choosing a newborn photographer!

 If you are more traditional or classic this style is perfect for you.
 Babies in baskets steal your hear and you’ve scoured Etsy for the cutest crown for your new princess.
 Your Pinterest feed is full of beautiful images of sleeping peaceful babies with flowers in their hair.
 You prefer solid backdrops to the images and want the focus entirely on your baby with cute props.
 A studio is more your style where they have every backdrop, wrap and accessory you could possibly imagine.